TanStack/router/docs/src/pages/docs/api.md

 **Required: true**

-The `ReactLocation` class is the core engine to React Location.
-It bridges all of the hooks, components and public API to the underlying history and location APIs.
-It is required and needs to be provided to your application via the `ReactLocationProvider` component.
+The foundation of React Location 🚀.
+An instance of the `ReactLocation` class is required and must be provided to your application via the `Router` component.

 ```tsx
 export type ReactLocationOptions<TGenerics> = {